easy, and beautiful to boot! a simple DIY Christmas mantel…because “hard” and “holidays” don’t mix.

 I mean REALLY love it.
 Like Buddy the Elf love

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 I don’t like statuettes, clutter or tchotchkes.

 I don’t like collectibles of any sort that collect in my attic, then collect dust on my shelves.
-SO, what’s a girl with BUDDY THE ELF love for the holidays going to do with these kind of limitations?
+SO what’s a girl with BUDDY THE ELF love for the holidays going to do with these kinds of limitations?
 I’ll tell you what…

 I was a ho-ho-horrible holiday hoarder.